 Statement of Purpose

-The Physical Therapist Assistant program within the Houston Community College System will be a leader and innovator in the field of physical therapy by preparing students to effectively serve the current and future healthcare needs of our diverse community.
+The Physical Therapist Assistant Program within the Houston Community College System will be a leader in the field of physical therapy education by using high-quality, innovative instruction to prepare students to effectively serve the current and future healthcare needs of our diverse community.

 Program Goals and Program Outcomes